PO Box 9021, Wilmington, DE 19809, USA

 Pipilo maculatus

-577. California Towhee (*) ______ (formerly called Brown Towhee when previously conspecific with the now Canyon Towhee, Pipilo fuscus) PR:c
+The California Towhee was called Brown Towhee was it was conspecific with the now Canyon Towhee, Pipilo fuscus.

 The subspecies of the California Towhee, P. c. eremophilus, is classified federally and in California as ENDANGERED.
 That subspecies is known as the Inyo California Towhee.
 Fewer than 200 individuals are known to exist.
 It is a relict population of a species that was historically widespread in the southwestern United States and northern Mexico.